🚀 Help us make a bigger impact in under 5 minutes — fill in our 2025 survey today

 5. Corporate governance and regulatory compliance

-5.2 The following actions have been or will be taken to address such stakeholder concerns [and or] to generate value for such stakeholders [add details of relevant trade-offs or concessions adopted or parts of the significant contract or transaction that may be tailored to address stakeholder concerns.]
+5.2 The following actions have been or will be taken to address such stakeholder concerns through [add details of relevant trade-offs or concessions adopted or parts of the significant contract or transaction that may be tailored to address stakeholder concerns].

-5.4 The [significant contract OR transaction] [does not] raise issues of regulatory compliance.
+5.4 The [significant contract OR transaction] [does not] raise issues of regulatory compliance from a [climate OR sustainability] perspective.
 [Detail.]

 6. Management responsibility